harvard-lil/website-static/app/_projects_active/caselaw-access-project.md

 # Required
 what_does_it_do: >
-  The Caselaw Access Project is making all U.S. case law freely accessible online.
-With the Caselaw Access Project API (CAPAPI) and bulk data service, we can share 40 million pages of published U.S. court cases.
+  The Caselaw Access Project offers free, public access to over 6.5 million decisions published by state and federal courts throughout U.S. history.

 # Optional
 why_does_it_exist: |